Skip to main content

 Is Contracts tested frequently on the MEE?

 Yes.
-Contracts is one of the most frequently tested subjects on the MEE.
-It has appeared on the majority of recent administrations, often as a standalone question or combined with UCC Article 2 sales issues.
+Contracts appears on roughly 59% of MEE administrations, making it one of the most frequently tested subjects after Civil Procedure.
+It often appears as a standalone question or combined with UCC Article 2 sales issues.

 What topics in Contracts are most commonly tested on the MEE?